-In the fleet beta, the sudden stop history of all drivers within a “fleet” are shared.
-More particularly, once a “Fleet ID” is added, future sudden stop events are shared across that fleet.
+The abrupt braking history of all drivers within a “fleet” are shared.
+More particularly, once a unique “Group ID” is added, abrupt braking events are shared across that fleet.
 That is to say that the driver’s personal sudden stop event history and those within the fleet are displayed on the map.

 Ten or more vehicles within a fleet or subfleet that drive a repeat route or defined territory

 An Android device with an accelerometer and GPS